autogluon/autogluon/examples/automm/Conv-LoRA/README.md

 Examples showing how to use `Conv-LoRA` for parameter efficient fine-tuning SAM.

 ## 1. Installation
+The installation may take a while since AutoGluon Multimodal has multiple dependencies.
 ```shell
   conda create --name conv-lora python=3.10
   conda activate conv-lora